 Well, these are parachute pants, or so says the link where I spotted these.
 They do look very awesome, are quite affordable (only $11, a very tempting price), and appear to have multiple zippered pockets as the parachute pants of old also did.
 However, these are more contemporary than retro in look and feel, not to mention they have a style that suggest capri pants or leggings.
 So, they’re definitely not what this portion of this post is about.

 A-ha!
 Now that’s what I’m talking about!
 Parachute pants!
 They of the sleek, tight-fitting nylon material similar to that of a parachute (hence the name) and the fly zippers located all over the place.
-For what seemed like a very brief shining(?) moment in the middle 1980s, they could be found on most break dancers who needed to wear something that could resist wear and tear and also didn’t cause any discomfort from friction.
-They could also be found on some hard rockin’ dude who wanted to appear as if they only wanted to bust a move with his garage band, or at least wanted to look cool for the ladies while stepping out of their Pontiac Trans Am.
+For what seemed like a very brief shining(?) moment in the middle 1980s, they could be found on most break dancers who needed to wear something that could resist wear & tear and didn’t cause any discomfort from friction.
+They could also be found on some hard rockin’ dude who seemed as if they only wanted to bust a move with his garage band, or at least wanted to impress(?) the ladies while stepping out of their Pontiac Trans Am.

 Yes, most parachute pants could be found on men back in the ’80s, be it the break dancer or the big-haired, big-mustached bro.
 But girls did wear parachute pants as well, and I should know because my sister had her own pair of girls’ black nylon parachute pants she would wear for school dances, parties, or other get-togethers with her friends.
 They looked kind of like… these: